staticdev/django-sorting-bootstrap/README.rst

     {% sort_link "Name" "name" %}

-It may also be used as.
+It may also be used as.:

     {% sort_link "link text" "field_name" "vis_name" %}